There is so much talk about eating seasonally. Why not take that same approach to…

-Considering I’ve had a chance to travel much of this country over the years, I like to think I know a thing or two about picking some of the best summer vacation spots in the US!
+Considering I’ve had a chance to travel throughout this country over the years, I like to think I know a thing or two about picking some of the best summer vacation spots in the US!

 Whether you’re looking for a classic beach vacation full of tanned skin and icy drinks, hoping to finally visit a historic city you’ve been wanting to explore, or just planning to escape the heat altogether for the cooler climates, I think any of these summer destinations will make for an excellent getaway!